the ultimate guide for mixing epoxy resin

 Now that we understand the viscosity and temperature factors, we can dive into the good mixing etiquette.
 Our preferred method is mixing by hand in a clear mixing container but some projects call for a large volume so hand mixing becomes too laborious.

-Best practice for beginners | Hand Mixing
+Best Practice for Beginners | Hand Mixing

 1. Find a suitable size container.
 Use an appropriate sized cup so your epoxy only fills 3/4 of the way to the top.